Keyboard shortcuts

 How much storage space do I need?

-A 16 or 32 gigabyte micro sd card is enough.
-Focus on getting a card that is faster (at least V30 and A1).
+A micro sd card with at least 16 GB should be more than enough.
+Focus on getting a card that is faster (at least V30 and A2).
 There are recommendations on the Getting Started page.
-All storage on a system with Ubuntu Server 23.10 and Antennas installed is only 2.7 gigabytes according to df --si
+All storage on a fresh install of Ubuntu Core 26 with Antennas only takes 468 megabytes according to df --si.

 Can I use a third-party wifi adapter?